What Is Framing In Cinematography?

 Another film that gives us a unique viewer’s perspective through framing is Spike Lee’s Do The Right Thing (1989).
 Set in Brooklyn on one sweltering summer day, this thought-provoking drama explores racial tensions and cultural clashes in America.
 Lee creates a vibrant neighborhood atmosphere through his use of wide-angle lenses and dynamic camera movements, immersing viewers into this diverse community’s intersecting lives.

-Inset Perspective
+Inset Perspective.

 Inset perspective is a powerful cinematographic technique that adds depth and dimension to a scene.
 It involves placing objects or characters within the frame in a way that creates visual interest and draws the viewer’s attention.
 This technique can be used to enhance storytelling by highlighting important elements or creating contrast between foreground and background.